admin

 The Hooghly Review takes centre stage as their latest publication trends on X and Grok crows ‘Global talent takes centre stage’: read it on X.

 And what talent!
 400 pages of richly inventive work, from playwrights, authors of flash fiction and short stories to poetry.
 The Hooghly Review is a feast.
-And it’s all available to read here: The Hooghly Review – Issue 3 — April 2024
+And it’s all available to read here.

 I’m very excited to have a new poem included, Icarus Flies.
 It’s an honour to share my work with a wealth of talent.
 I managed to squeak in before an early sudden deadline – the Hooghly Review is madly popular and drew an avalanche of submissions.
 It was a lolly scramble to get work in, let alone accepted.